rust-lang/rust/src/doc/guide.md

 issues that programmers have with concurrency.
 Many concurrency errors that are runtime errors in other languages are compile-time errors in Rust.

 Rust's concurrency primitive is called a **task**.
-Tasks are lightweight, and do not share memory in an unsafe manner, preferring message passing to communicate.
+Tasks are similar to threads, and do not share memory in an unsafe manner, preferring message passing to communicate.
 It's worth noting that tasks are implemented as a library, and not part of the language.
 This means that in the future, other concurrency libraries can be written for Rust to help in specific scenarios.
 Here's an example of creating a task:

 ```{rust}
 spawn(proc() {